gancao/RedeMap/README.md

 ![RedeMap](https://github.com/gancao/RedeMap/blob/main/RedeMap.png)

 ## Download ##
-First, you should download the program files from the below wensite: https://zenodo.org/records/17509468<br>
+First, you should download the program files from the zenodo wensite: https://zenodo.org/records/17509468<br>
 Then, you should unzip the corresponding files in a directory.
 If you want to run RedeMap on a windows system, please use "RedeMap_win.zip".
 If you want to run RedeMap on a linux system, please use "RedeMap_linux.zip".
 After you unzip the files, the directory can be like this: